 Accidents happen, but they can quickly become complicated where alcohol or drugs are involved.
 Law enforcement agencies are quick to investigate possible DUI charges, especially when a death or an injury results to another person.
-If you or someone close to you is charged with DUI, even if they’ve not been involved in an injury accident, it’s vitally important to contact an attorney for help as soon as possible.
+If you or someone close to you is charged with DUI, even if they’ve not been involved in an injury accident, it’s vitally important to contact a West Palm Beach manslaughter & vehicular homicide lawyer for help as soon as possible.

 When Charges Can Be Pressed